 My once therapeutic idea of the blog evolved into something far greater.
 It was the moment that changed my life.

 I knew what I was going to do with my life next.
-Not only the research for my blog helped me educate myself on how to support my wife better, I could help millions of men in a similar situation.
+Not only did the research for my blog help me educate myself on how to support my wife better, but I could also help millions of men in a similar situation.